Crocheting helped me quiet all the noise inside so that I could focus. (MaryAnne Constantine)

 CROCHET WITH A PURPOSE

 Two days before I was scheduled to speak at a women’s retreat, my son Marcus shared a Chronic Joy post entitled Crocheting as a Spiritual Discipline with me.
-I was so excited to read the article not only because I love crocheting but also because one of my retreat topics was spiritual disciplines that help us amid pain, trial, and suffering to be still and know that [He] is God (Psalm 46:10).
-As I read:
+I was so excited to read the article not only because I love crocheting, but also because one of my retreat topics was spiritual disciplines that help us amid pain, trial, and suffering to be still and know that [He] is God (Psalm 46:10).
+In the article, I read:

 Crocheting helped me quiet all the noise inside so that I could focus.
 Once I could focus, I found it easier to pray and listen.
 Crocheting has been linked to reductions in stress and anxiety, a decreased risk of memory loss, and an increase in the ability to cope with chronic pain conditions.

-I was excited to share these thoughts with the women and had an idea of how I could bless them.
-I always say God’s timing is perfect—even when we only have two days to put an idea into action!
+I was excited to share these thoughts with the women—and I had an idea of how to bless them.
+I always say God’s timing is perfect, even when we only have two days to implement an idea!

 CROCHETING THEN AND NOW

 My interest in crocheting started nine years ago when my oldest daughter came home from college on Christmas break.
 She had joined a crochet group at school and arrived home with yarn and beautifully crocheted Christmas gifts for the family.
-I quickly flashed back to an unfinished scarf I had attempted to crochet (being taught by my sweet little Italian Momma) as a young girl.
+I quickly flashed back to an unfinished scarf I had attempted to crochet as a young girl (It was something my sweet little Italian Momma tried to teach me.).
 That hobby was short-lived: after completing several rows, I quickly lost interest, my mind filled with thoughts of running free outdoors, riding my bike, and playing with friends.

 CROCHETING WITH A PURPOSE

-When there are groupings of three stitches together, I pray to the Trinity—Father God, Jesus the Son, and Holy Spirit—to guide and direct them to fulfill God’s will and perfect plan for their lives.
+When there are groupings of three stitches together, I pray to the Trinity—Father God, Jesus the Son, and Holy Spirit—to guide and direct each recipient to fulfill God’s will and perfect plan for their lives.
 One stitch, I pray for hope.

 BLESSINGS TO PRAY WHILE CROCHETING